Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 • UAE-specific: confirm hot ambient derating, dust ingress protection, and corrosion strategy for continuous duty.

-Practical Decision Logic (Use This Before You Finalize RFQ)
+Practical Decision Logic Before You Finalize RFQ

-• If pressure must stay controlled during variable flow or intermittent duty → choose positive displacement (triplex) unless suction cannot be made stable.
+• If pressure must stay controlled during variable flow or intermittent duty, choose positive displacement triplex unless suction cannot be made stable.

 • If suction is weak or unpredictable: